goncalodelima/Economy-Plugin/README.md

 5. Configure the plugin:
     - After placing the plugin and starting your server once, open the config.yml.
-    - Set your MySQL credentials and select which messaging service to use (Redis or BungeeCord).
+    - Set your MySQL credentials and select which messaging service to use: Redis, BungeeCord, or none.
-    - Enable multi-server option if you want to use Redis to synchronize pending transactions across servers. ⚠️ (Using Redis is mandatory for multi-server mode, even if you don’t use it as a messaging service)
+    - If "none" is selected, Redis is not required, but cross-server transactions and synchronization will be disabled.
-    - Restart the server again to save and apply these changes.
+    - Restart the server to save and apply these changes.

 ---